 Newbery – The Newbery Medal honors the author of the most distinguished contribution to American literature for children.

 Caldecott – The Caldecott Medal honors the artist of the most distinguished American picture book for children.

 Coretta Scott King (Author, Illustrator, and John Steptoe Award for New Talent: 3 separate awards) – The Coretta Scott King Book Awards annually recognize outstanding books for young adults and children by African American authors and illustrators that reflect the African American experience.

-Michael Printz – The Michael L. Printz Award honors the book that exemplifies literary excellence in young adult literature.
+Michael L. Printz – The Michael L. Printz Award honors the book that exemplifies literary excellence in young adult literature.